com-480-data-visualization/project-2023-vireal/README.md

 ![](https://github.com/com-480-data-visualization/project-2023-vireal/blob/master/imgs/taste_profile_heatmap.png)

-> Pre-processing of the data set you chose
-> - Show some basic statistics and get insights about the data
+Having an idea of the correlation between different characteristics of the taste profile will allow us to construct very insighful visuals when doing the comparative study of Robusta and Arabica.

 ##### Coffee prices insights:
+Some basic statistics about the worldwide coffee prices in pounds in 2018
 | Statistic | value (£) |
 | -------------- | ------ |
 | count | 12147.000000 |